 Some parents are not earning during this lockdown.
-In addition to that, others don’t have the required gadgets and infrastructure like laptops, good or affordable internet connection and constant power supply, to enable their wards learn effectively online.
-All of these are added expenses incurred by parents that the school fees will not cover.
+In addition to that, others don’t have the required gadgets and infrastructure like laptops, good or affordable internet connection and constant power supply, to enable their wards to learn effectively online.
+All these are added expenses that have to be incurred by parents in addition to the school fees.
 Parents also have to supervise online teachings to protect children from online harassment, pornography or bullying and the occasional distraction.

-Take Chrisland Schools for example, they asked students to resume for lectures and directed their parents to pay school fees.
-The school fixed April 27 for resumption of academic activities, adding that only those, who pay fees would be allowed to attend classes.
-They offered parents the option of paying the school fees in two installment of 50% each with a discount on the first installment.
+In the case of Chrisland Schools, they asked students to resume on April 27.
+The school advised that only those who pay fees would be allowed to attend online classes.
+They offered parents the option of paying the school fees in two instalments of 50% each; with a discount on the first instalment.
 However, parents still feel that the management acted insensitively

 2. Parents should find what works for them